DragonBones/Tools/doc/dragonbones_json_format_5.5.md

                     "inheritFFD": true,

                     // The sub type of the display.
-                    // If the display is a bounding box: ["rectangle": A rectangle, "ellipse": An ellipse, "polygon": A pllygon] (Optional property, default: "rectangle")
+                    // If the display is a bounding box: (Optional property, default: "rectangle")
-                    "subType": "rectangle",
+                    // ["rectangle": A rectangle, "ellipse": An ellipse, "polygon": A pllygon] "subType": "rectangle",

                     // Nonessential.